skeeto/skeeto.github.com/_posts/2017-05-15-Web-Scraping-into-an-E-book-with-BeautifulSoup-and-Pandoc.markdown

     $ pandoc -t epub3 -o output.epub output.html

 And that's it!
 It's ready to read offline in my e-book reader of choice.
+The crude version of my script took around 15–20 minutes to write and test, so I had an e-book conversion in under 30 minutes.
-The crude version of my script took around 15–20 minutes to write and test, so I had my own e-book conversion in under 30 minutes.
 That's about as long as I was willing to spend to get it.
 Tidying the script up for this article took a lot longer.

 I don't have permission to share the resulting e-book, but I can share my script so that you can generate your own, at least as long as it's